FROM THE ARTISTIC DIRECTOR

 This year’s festival program is overflowing with sublime music and awe-inspiring soloists that are guaranteed to delight and thrill.
 We are also celebrating the Northern NSW community and the sense of belonging that reflects why Bangalow is so special and unique.

 We are excited to have many brilliant new soloists debuting at this year’s festival, alongside some familiar faces.
 British violin soloist and Concertmaster of the Tasmanian Symphony (TSO), Emma McGrath makes her debut at the festival alongside TSO Principal Cello, Jonathan Békés.
-We also welcome two incredible and highly acclaimed piano soloists this year: Simon Tedeschi and Vatche Jambazian.
+We also welcome two incredible and highly acclaimed piano soloists this year: Maxwell Foster and Vatche Jambazian.